Skip to content

 value[1, 1]: string

-This simplification is applied by default when there are more than 2 options of the same data type, but it can be opted in or out otherwise, with the following option:
+This simplification is applied automatically when there are more than 2 options of the same data type.
+It can be forced on or disabled explicitly with the following option:

 Example